A visual introduction to information theory

 Learning each fact allows us to rule out possibilities for the outcome of $\xrv_1, \xrv_2$.
 The less often the fact is true, the more possible outcomes we can rule out.
-For example, knowing the two marbles are the same color rules out $12$ of the $16$ possible outcomes that correspond to $\frac{21}{32}$ of probability mass.
+For example, for the distribution shown in \textbf{Figure \ref{what_is_information}}, with probabilities $\frac{1}{2}$, $\frac{1}{8}$, $\frac{1}{8}$, and $\frac{1}{4}$ for $\texttt{{blue}}$, $\texttt{{green}}$, $\texttt{{yellow}}$, and $\texttt{{gray}}$, knowing the two marbles are the same color rules out $12$ of the $16$ possible outcomes, eliminating $\frac{21}{32}$ of the probability mass.
 The more possibilities we can rule out, the more information we've gained.
-Thus, rarer outcomes contain more information.
-The more surprised we are by the outcome, the more information it has provided us.
+Rarer outcomes contain more information.

-Furthermore, we can calculate exactly how much information that outcome has provided based on its probability.
-Each time we can rule out half of the probability mass, we have gained exactly $1$ bit of information.
-In the case where we learn that neither marble is $\texttt{{blue}}$, we're left with only $\frac{1}{4}$ of the probability mass, and we have gained $2$ bits of information, since we have halved the probability mass twice.
-The amount of information can be calculated from the probability of the outcome by:
+We can calculate exactly how much information an outcome provides from its probability.
+By convention, we measure in base-2 logarithms, giving the \textbf{bit} as the unit of information: each time we rule out half of the probability mass, we gain exactly $1$ bit.
+The information in an outcome with probability $p$ is:

-The conventional choice of a base-2 logarithm means that the units will be \textbf{bits} (The 2 will often be omitted in subsequent sections).
+where the base 2 will be omitted in subsequent sections.
+In our marble example, if we learn that neither marble is $\texttt{{blue}}$, we're left with only $\frac{1}{4}$ of the probability mass, and we have gained $2$ bits of information, since we have halved the probability mass twice.

-Since we can calculate the information provided by each outcome, and we know each outcome's probability, we can compute the probability-weighted average amount of information provided by a random event, otherwise known as the \textbf{entropy}.
-Entropy is denoted $H(\xrv)$ and is defined mathematically as:
+The word ``bit" also describes a container that can hold information: a binary digit that is either \texttt{0} or \texttt{1}.
+A container can hold less than 1 bit of information, in the same way a 1 liter bottle can hold only $\frac{1}{2}$ liter of water.
+Unless stated otherwise, ``bit" here refers to the unit of information.